Breakthrough/PySceneDetect/manual/api/migration_guide.rst

 `VideoManager` Class
 ===============================================================

-`VideoManager` has been removed and placed with :py:mod:`scenedetect.backends`.
+`VideoManager` has been deprecated and replaced with :py:mod:`scenedetect.backends`.
 For most applications, the easiest way to update this is to use the :py:func:`open_video <scenedetect.backends.open_video>` function:

 .. code:: python